-There are a few things you'll want to address before you jump into becoming a first time home buyer:
+There are a few things you'll want to address before you jump into becoming a first time home buyer.

 - Save as much as possible for a down payment

-- Get to know the neighborhood and get a feel for the economy
+- Get to know the neighborhoods

 - Gather your tax paperwork and other documents for financing.
-Meet with a lender to establish a plan to make home ownership a reality
+Meet with a lender to establish a plan to make homeownership a reality

-- Check your credit rating and make preemptive moves to fix it
+- Check your credit rating and make preemptive moves to fix it if necessary

 Use online tools to get an idea of the home prices in the Denver area.
-Usaj Realty has a comprehensive website which lists available homes and descriptions of the Denver neighborhoods.
+Usaj Realty has a comprehensive website that lists available homes and descriptions of the Denver neighborhoods.
 Do some research on trends.
 Are new developments coming?
 Is public transportation available?
 How does the school district rank?
 It’s important to not only think about how you will fit into the neighborhood but how your investment will hold up over time when it comes time to sell.